bhuvesh-bansal/Barbeque-Nation-Assistant/README.md

-# AgentOps Implementation
+# ChatBot

-This is an implementation of the AgentOps template for building an AI-driven conversational system with knowledge base integration and post-call analysis.
+This is an implementation of the ChatBot for building an AI-driven conversational system with knowledge base integration and post-call analysis.

 ## Features